sundrata/Portfolio/README.md

 - [x] Client side route that displays a form allowing you to add a new project to your portfolio
 - [x] Include a drop down menu with a list of tags
 - [x] Send data to the server and notify the user of success or failure
-- [ ] List projects by name and allow the user to delete them //NOT COMPLETE
+- [x] List projects by name and allow the user to delete them
 - [x] Include a button that navigates to the project page

 ### General Tasks

-- [ ] Commit your code frequently!
+- [x] Commit your code frequently!
 You should have at 15+ commits on a project of this size.
-Use branches to help break down your features. //only 11
+Use branches to help break down your features.
 - [x] Comment your code.
 - [x] Update this README to include a description of the project in your own words.